rgerganov/solo-pgp/README.md

 This project implements some PGP functionality with the [Solo](https://github.com/solokeys/solo) key.
 It is inspired by [this](https://boats.gitlab.io/blog/post/signing-commits-without-gpg/) blog post on how to sign git commits without GPG.
-You also need my custom Solo firmware which adds the ability to sign arbitrary SHA256 hashes.
+You also need my [custom](https://github.com/solokeys/solo/pull/397) Solo firmware which adds the ability to sign arbitrary SHA256 hashes.

 Setup
 ---
+Install the `fido2` Python library and export `SOLOPIN` with the PIN number of your Solo key.
+The scripts are using credential management APIs and they all require a PIN set.

 ```bash
 $ pip install fido2
 $ export SOLOPIN=1234
 ```

-Generating a new ECC key
+Generating a new PGP key
 ---
+Generated PGP keys are stored on the device as resident keys.

 ```bash
 $ ./solo-pgp.py --gen-key